 Links with the community are fostered through our relationship with our local church and the Diocesan Board of Education.
-Trips to other places of worship, e.g. Cambridge Mosque, C3 church are regular and visitors, from a variety of different backgrounds, are welcomed into school and play a vital role in the enhancement of children's S.M.S.C development.
+Trips to other places of worship are undertaken and visitors, from a variety of different backgrounds, are welcomed into school.
+Community links play a vital role in the enhancement of children's S.M.S.C development.

-The importance of a strong home-school link is regarded as highly valuable, enabling parents and teachers to work in an effective partnership to support the pupil.
+In addition to this, the importance of a strong home-school link is important to support the children's S.M.S.C. development.
+An established relationship with regular communication enables parents and teachers to work in an effective partnership to support the pupil.